Haighton History, Family Crest & Coats of Arms

 Early History of the Haighton family

-Another 333 words (24 lines of text) covering the years 1296, 1273 and 1279 are included under the topic Early Haighton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Haighton research.
+Another 100 words (7 lines of text) covering the years 1296, 1273 and 1279 are included under the topic Early Haighton History in all our PDF Extended History products and printed products wherever possible.

 Haighton Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Haighton have been found, including Heighton, Highton, Huyton and others.

 Early Notables of the Haighton family (pre 1700)